 And later in that episode, when the two of them are lounging at their shared apartment, Kiku tells him that Miyokichi has asked to see him again later…the tone in his voice is quite intriguing, and I think what most of us were trying to figure out what it meant.
 But what caught my attention this time round is that Sukeroku is the one who brought her up in conversation, stating the obvious (“that women is his mistress, right?”).
 And then he goes on to say “But as a guy, I can understand.
 That is one fine—”…which is where Kiku interrupts him.

 What was Kiku trying to get out of Sukeroku?
 It’s quite simple, really:

 |You’re interested in her, right?|

-More evidence of Sukeroku being taken by Miyokichi next appears in episode 6, where he’s the one who follows her out and offers to see her home…and then stands there waving at her back instead of heading back in to the party.
+More evidence of Sukeroku being taken by Miyokichi next appears in episode 6, where he’s the one who follows her out and offers to see her home…and then stands there waving at her retreating figure instead of heading back in to the party.